CSS Code (Advanced)

 body {background-color:red}

-Change the colour of the form background (normally white)
+Change the colour of the form background (behind the labels and fields - normally white)

 #content {background-color:#d7d7d7}